 If you search on Google using phrases like “reset digestive system” or “digestive reset” you’ll find 1-day diets, 3-day diets, and a small list of foods to eliminate to reset your digestive system.
 But it takes significantly longer than that to completely restore gut health.
 In fact, the diet recommended to Shirley for resetting your digestive system was 60 days!

 Further, some of the foods suggested in articles on the web as good to eat to rest your digestive system are difficult to digest like beans.
 Part of the benefits of a digestive reset diet is to help the digestive system and stomach, or gut, heal.
 Other foods contain sugar even if natural sugar.
 Sugar is what parasites feed on.
 The goal of a longer-term digestive reset diet is to starve parasites of sugar and kill them off.
+To learn more about how this read our article Sugar, The Superfood of Parasites.

 It takes serious motivation and discipline to go through the 60 days and adhere strictly to a diet like this.
 The type of foods you can eat are highly restricted.
 Traveling is an issue as it is hard to find the right foods in a hotel or restaurant.
 But it can be done with effort.
 And, it is so worth it.